KLimit/ENGR080-ST44/README.md

-# E80-AUV
+# E80-ASV ST44
-Arduino project for the Teensy microcontroller used for the HMC E80 AUV
+Arduino project for the Teensy microcontroller used for the HMC E80 AUV.

-COPY THIS LIBRARIES FOLDER INTO THE ARDUINO FOLDER -- IT DOES NOTHING ANYWHERE ELSE
+This repository contains code modified for Section 4's Team 4.
+We will be implementing two ASVs that communicate via Bluetooth.

+# Below are descriptions of the basic functions in this repository

 ### LOOP_INTERVAL, LOOP_OFFSET, lastLoopTime
 These variables control when each set of functions is called by the main loop.
 They come up in the loopTime() function included in most of the libraries.
 The loop interval controls how often the functions are called, and the loop offset decides where in the loop this call happens.